bryanchewgh/bryanchewgh.github.io/_posts/2024-08-01-applied-data-science-project.md

 The dynamic topic modeling analysis provides valuable insights into the evolving challenges within Singapore's MRT system.
 <br>By leveraging these insights, MRT operations can implement targeted, data-driven interventions that enhance system reliability, anticipate and address emerging issues, and ultimately improve the commuter experience.
-<br>The recommended actions, grounded in the analysis, offer a proactive approach to maintaining and improving the MRT system's performance in the years to come.
+<br><span style="color:red">The recommended actions, grounded in the analysis, offer a proactive approach to maintaining and improving the MRT system's operational performance.
+(Solution to Problem statement 3)</span>

 ## AI Ethics
 In conducting this project aimed at improving the reliability of Singapore's MRT system using dynamic topic modeling, a robust AI ethics governance framework was adhered to.